Cnf Dye Experiment

 Methods

 Small fragments of corals no larger than 0.5 cm, in this case 4 from Stylophora pistillata, were cut from a environmentally controlled laboratory aquarium hosting experimental coral subjects.
-These fragments were then individually set cut-side down using fast-setting super glue into a well from a 6-well glass plate and covered with artificial sea water (which had previously been filtered through a 0.2 0.2 μm filter.
-Out of the 4 fragments, 1 was treated with just 100 μl of the CNF polymer, 1 was treated with 100 μl of the CNF polymer and fluorecent dye, and the remaining 2 were left untreated as controls.
+Each fragment was then individually set cut-side down into a well from a 6-well glass plate using fast-setting super glue and covered with artificial sea water (which had previously been filtered through a 0.2 μm filter).
+Out of the 4 fragments, 1 was treated with 100 μl of the CNF polymer, 1 was treated with 100 μl of the CNF polymer and fluorecent dye, and the remaining 2 were left untreated as controls.
 These were then imaged under a Nikon Eclipse Ti-E inverted fluorescence microscope and analyzed.

 Results

-Successful incorperation of the CNF into coral tissues was observed through the fluorecence of the fluorecent dye under the microscope.
-Specific fluorecence lenses were applied to analyze the effect of the dye fluorecence under different wavelength colours.
-In each case, fluorence was present within the coral polyp.
+Upon analyzing the polyp treated with CNF and dye, successful incorperation of the CNF into coral tissues was observed through the fluorecence of the fluorecent dye observed under microscope analysis.
+Specific fluorecence lenses were applied to investigate the effect of the dye fluorecence under different wavelength colours.
+In each case, fluorence was present within the coral polyp, confirming CNF had properly integrated, along with the dye, into the coral.

 Discussion